-Solving the Mystery of Hormone Balance: Experimenting with Minerals
+Solving the Mystery of Hormone Balance:

 by Patricia Rackowski

+imbalances.
 About a year ago, in August of 2000, I began to take copper supplements, and after three days my estrogen levels increased enough to give me that high estrogen headache, and I went off of estrogen.
 My hot flashes disappeared and haven't come back since.
 This was rather dramatic because I had been having non-stop hot flashes for 4 years unless I used estrogen, and even with estrogen I had episodes of non-stop hot flashes that kept me awake all night.
 This experience with copper convinced me that minerals are extremely important, not just the "Little Sister" in my Vitamin and Mineral supplement.
 Perhaps you would be interested to know how I got to copper, and whether it would help anyone else.

 I am not a doctor or a scientist.
 I am a massage therapist.
 As a bodyworker, I have learned to listen to my body and to trust my inner voice.
 It doesn't always steer me direct, but it doesn't steer me wrong.
 Hair analysis had been attracting my attention for awhile.